galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/installing-offline.md

    Created the ~/.m2/.settings.xml example file
    Setup complete
    ```
-Note: You can ignore the message _Not creating a ~/.m2/settings.xml as the Galasa remote maven uri preference is the default location..._ if it appears in the logs.
 1. Locate your user home directory and confirm it contains a `.galasa` folder.
 On Windows, the user home directory resembles: `C:\Users\<username>`, on MacOS it will be `/Users/<username>` and on Linux `/home/<username>`.
 Note that any file or folder beginning with a `.` is a hidden folder, so you might need to change the settings on your operating system to show hidden files.
 1. Edit a file called `overrides.properties` in your `.galasa` folder so that it contains:
    ```properties
    zos.dse.tag.SIMBANK.imageid=SIMBANK
    zos.dse.tag.SIMBANK.clusterid=SIMBANK